Xeverous/the_website/website/pages/cpp/tutorials/beginner/07_arrays/01_introduction/index.rst

     0x7ffdc1562d08
     0x7ffdc1562d0c

 Standard streams print memory addresses using base 16 (extra 6 digits are denoted with a-f) but you can clearly see that the address of the first array element is the same as the address of the array.
-Obviously if you run the same program the output may be different but **first 2 lines should always be identical**.
+Obviously if you run the same program the output may be different but **first 2 lines will always be identical**.
 This lack of difference is the reason for 0 based numbering - during *pointer arithmetics* (which are far from this lesson) the index is used to calculate memory address of specific object and if it wasn't 0-based indexing, the math would simply not work.

 .. admonition:: error
     :class: error